 Energized by this amazing show of support from the community, we went to work pulling together all of the equipment, licensing, permits and insurance required to run a commercial nano brewery.
 We knew the space and location would be very important to realizing our vision for the business.
 We eventually chose a gutted storefront in a historic building in downtown Dubuque that was being restored to the original exposed brick walls, tin ceiling, and wood floors.
 Within that shell, with the help of some generous and talented friends and family, we built almost everything ourselves including reclaimed wood bar and tables, custom back bar, and a custom 2 barrel brewing system.

-In July, 2014, Jubeck New World Brewing opened its doors with six beers on tap and a beer menu written on a flattened cardboard box.
-Despite our modest start, the enthusiastic and unflagging support of the community fueled the growth of the business and membership renewal funds have been put straight towards important upgrades to our brewing system.
-And, in early 2015 we added to our team by hiring some amazing bartenders.
+Jubeck New World Brewing opened its doors in July 2014 with six beers on tap and a beer menu written on a flattened cardboard box.
+Despite our modest start, the enthusiastic and unflagging support of the community fueled the growth of the business and membership renewal funds were put straight towards important upgrades to our brewing system.
+In early 2015 we added to our team by hiring some amazing bartenders.
 These folks are now the faces of Jubeck New World Brewing and we feel so blessed to have them working with us.

 funding our mash tun and Kickstarter video

 Jerry Anderson of Bluff St. Brew Haus

 all the globes, second hand stools, and other decorations

 reclaimed maple flooring